 Grower's Choice Water Lilies

 ||Full Sun To Partial Sun

-What To Expect
+What To Expect With Mail Order

 Plants you receive by mail need time to adjust.
-Your lilies will arrive as: Bare Root (only root and little to no foliage).
+Your water lily will arrive bare root (only root and little to no foliage).
 Upon arrival, they may not appear lush but given time & proper care, they will flourish!

-Water lilies should be fertilized throughout the growing season.
-CrystalClear® Thrive™ Aquatic Plant Fertilizer or TetraPond® LilyGro™ Aquatic Plant Food or Laguna Plant Grow Fertilizer Spikes can be pushed into the soil at planting time and from April through August, following all manufacturers' recommendation for fertilizer application rates.
+Regular fertilization of your Water Lily will keep it growing well all season long.
+CrystalClear® Thrive™ Fertilizer Tablets can be pushed into the soil at planting time and from April through August, see label for fertilizer application rates.

 For best results, trim or prune as leaves and flowers begin to turn yellow or brown, remove them completely, discarding them to keep as much excess organic material out of water-body as possible.